-- Picture and Clip Settings: Set the saving paths of the captured pictures and clipped video files. - Save snapshots in live view to: Set the saving path of the manually captured pictures in Live View interface. - Save snapshots when playback to: Set the saving path of the captured pictures in
+- Picture and Clip Settings: Set the saving paths of the captured pictures and clipped video files. - Save snapshots in live view to: Set the saving path of the manually captured pictures in interface.

+Live View interface.

+Save snapshots when playback to: Set the saving path of the captured pictures in Playback interface.

-Playback interface. - Save clips to: Set the saving path of the clipped video files in interface.
+Save clips to: Set the saving path of the clipped video files in on the menu